 The Firm operates a discretionary bonus scheme.
-The Firm is entitled to disapply the requirements of SYSC 19B in relation to deferral and payment of remuneration in instruments, therefore, due to the Firm's size, internal organisation and the nature, scope and complexities of its activities the Firm does not currently operate deferral of remuneration.
+The Firm is entitled to disapply the requirements of SYSC 19B in relation to deferral and payment of remuneration in instruments.
+Notwithstanding this, given the Firm's size, internal organisation and the nature, scope and complexities of its activities the Firm does still operate deferral of remuneration to ensure effective risk management and proper functioning of malus and clawback arrangements.